mkirkpat/cv/index.md

 ## Profile

-Experienced in leading diverse teams of digital professionals, working to a collective vision using collaborative and agile ways of working.
-Passionate about delivering inclusive digital services that evolve as and when conditions change.
-Responsible for instigating and delivering programmes of work and formulating digital strategy in an era of transformation.
+Experienced in delivering for users, leading diverse teams of digital professionals, working to a collective vision using collaborative and agile ways of working.
+A confident communicator, comfortable presenting, demoing, networking, and using research, data, analysis to make recommendations in furthering digital service design.
+Passionate about delivering inclusive services that work well for everyone and evolve as and when conditions change.
+Responsible for both instigating and delivering major programmes of work and contributing to formulating digital strategy in an era of transformation.

 ### Skills and abilities

-- Over 15 years experience in digital - delivery, product, communications, strategy
 - Well-rounded, specialist IT skills and knowledge
 - Excellent research, project management, interpersonal and communication skills
+- Proven team worker with the ability to energise and motivate others
+- Effective communicator; both written and verbal
-- Creative, organised with natural management and leadership qualities
+- A creative, organised and confident person with natural management and leadership qualities

 ### Employment History
 #### Senior Manager, Technology Services, Stats NZ
 11/21 - Present

-- Member of Senior Leadership Team for the Outputs Service Line
+- Member of **Senior Leadership Team** for the Outputs Service Line reporting to CTO
 - Driving service vision, strategy and objectives
 - Managing, motivating, and developing a multi-disciplinary team
 - Leading engagement with leadership teams across Stats NZ
-- Leading technology service line through change, and instilling product, agile methodologies
+- Leading technology service line through change, agile methodologies
-- Liaising across the business, project, vendor, and leadership teams on major initiatives including Census 23 and Persistent Child Poverty Measurement work
+- Liaising across the business, project, vendor, and leadership teams on major initiatives including **Census 23** and **Critical Statistical Releases** (GDP etc.)

 #### Digital Public Service (DPS) branch at the Department of Internal Affairs (DIA).
 Various roles: